JohnMarzulli/StratuxHud/readme.md

 __NOTE:__ This project initially used and reccomendedly the "HUDLY Classic" projector which is no longer available.

+__NOTE:__ To have full functionality with a Stratux based unit, please use Stratux Version 1.4R5 or higher.

 ### Alternative, Less Expensive Version

 A self contained system that uses a 3D printed case and teleprompter glass.
 This version can be built for the cost of a Raspberry Pi and the 3D print.